RTradeLtd/temporal-api-documentation/source/includes/ipfs/_public_network.md

 `https://dev.api.temporal.cloud/v2/ipfs/private/pin/:hash`

-Pin an IPFS hash through Temporal.
+Pin an IPFS hash through Temporal, storing for the specified number of months.
+This is used when you want content that already exists on IPFS to be persistently stored and guaranteed to be available for the specified duration.

 ### Parameters